JihedChaibi/STM32-with-no-IDE/README.md

 ✪ GNU ARM Embedded Toolchain (Compiler/Other Tools)

-✪ ST-Link (If You Want to Flash Directly From the Command Line)
+✪ ST-Link* (If You Want to Flash Directly From the Command Line)

 ✪ CMake (Required to install ST-Link Programming Tool)

+###### :exclamation: :neutral_face: * IMPORTANT NOTE : For the time being ST-LINK only works for Linux users, I am currently working on the Windows part, stay tuned. :pray:

 ##

 ## STEPS: